raystack/raccoon/docs/guides/publishing.md

 ## Headers

 Raccoon service accepts headers to identify a user connection uniquely.
 The header name is made configurable as it enables clients to specify a header name that works for them.
-For, e.g. for a mobile app having a request header as `X-User-id` which identifies the user \(client\) connecting to Raccoon, can configure Raccoon service with the config set as below `SERVER_WEBSOCKET_CONN_UNIQ_ID_HEADER=X-User-id`
+For, e.g. for a mobile app having a request header as `X-User-id` which identifies the user \(client\) connecting to Raccoon, can configure Raccoon service with the config set as below `SERVER_WEBSOCKET_CONN_ID_HEADER=X-User-id`

 Raccoon uses the config to fetch the header name and uses the value passed in the request header with this name, as the connection id.
 This header name uniquely identifies a client.
 A client, in this case, can be the user in the app.